Frequently Asked Questions

 The movement in America is fairly new and gaining momentum.

-Hospice manages a patient’s medical care and may also instruct the family on home patient care.
+Hospice manages a patient's medical care and may also instruct the family on home patient care.
 In-home hospice care is limited to a certain number of days and hours a week.
 Hospice may also supply information about social service resources and some spiritual or religious support.
-An end-of-life doula is a nurturing presence who attends the dying as requested by the client and his or her family.
+An end-of-life doula is a nurturing presence who attends the dying as requested by the client and their family.
 The doula offers support, advocacy, focus, meaning, emotional grounding, respite opportunities for caretakers, and much more.

 Yes.
 Hospice offers medical treatment and physical care for the dying.
 End-of-life doulas do NOT.
 The two professions are unique and when working in conjunction, patients receive a broad spectrum of imperative care.

 The sooner the better!
 We can help in many meaningful ways from diagnosis right on through the process.

 Yes.
-We provide respite care so you can take care of your own needs, run errands, go to religious services–even get a nap!
+We provide respite care so you can take care of your own needs, run errands, go to appointments–even get a nap!

 No. While most end-of-life doulas comfort and support the dying, many have specialties such as pain or anxiety reduction through reiki or guided meditation, the creation of celebrations and rituals commemorating life or death, etc.

 At this time, no. There is no overseeing national, regional, or state governing body for end-of-life doulas and therefore the profession is currently unregulated.
 In other words, anyone can call themselves an end-of-life doula.
 All members of this collaborative have received formal training and have hands-on experience in the field.

 Doulas set their own fee schedule.
-Those in this collaborative charge between $50 and $80 an hour and sometimes offer packages of services.
-It is possible to make a living as a doula.
-The most successful are good at marketing their services and many rely on word-of-mouth to find clients.
+Those in this collaborative charge between $50 and $80 an hour, and most offer cost-saving packages of services, as well as sliding scales.
+Just ask the individual doula about their fee schedule.